sakshi12gaurkar/Drowsiness-Detection-system/README.markdown

-# Arduino Eye Blink Detection System with MediaPipe
+# Arduino Drowsiness-Detection-system with MediaPipe

 A real-time eye blink detection system integrating MediaPipe-based computer vision with Arduino hardware to monitor prolonged eye closure for applications like driver drowsiness detection.
 A Python script processes webcam input to detect eye status and sends serial commands to an Arduino Uno, which controls a motor (via a motor control module) and triggers a buzzer when eyes are closed for over 2 seconds.